 3. I have a lead service.
 Do I have to replace it?

-If any part of your water service is made of lead or galvanized iron, it is recommended to replace your water service.
-You DO NOT have to replace it, but the limited WDNR funds are meant to encourage you to replace it at little cost to you.
+Even if you do not have to replace it, if any part of your water service is made of lead or galvanized iron, it is recommended to replace your water service.
+MPU offers a low interest loan program to replace lead service lines.

 4. How do I determine what material my water service is?